Skip to content

 Key Characteristics of Minimalist Artists' Textures

-Some common ways they use texture are:
+Common ways they use texture include:

-• Putting on thin layers of paint
+• Layering thin coats of paint

-• Using odd tools to make marks
+• Using unusual tools to make marks

-• Adding found objects to their art
+• Adding found objects or materials

-• Trying different ways to treat surfaces
+• Trying different surface treatments

 The Role of Texture in Installation and Performance Art

-• Costumes that feel different
+• Materials that feel different from each other

-• Props or sets with interesting textures
+• Props or sets with interesting surfaces

 Influential Minimalist Artists and Their Legacy